czue/pegasus-docs/wagtail.md

 Wordpress, Webflow, Wix, Squarespace, or any number of other options.
 You can host this site at `yourdomain.com` and then host your Pegasus app separately at `app.yourdomain.com` (or similar).

-If you choose to set up your content this way, you likely don't want to include wagtail in your Pegasus build.
+If you choose to set up your content this way, you should build Pegasus without wagtail.